Petroleum jelly: Surface cleansing

 Petroleum jelly is used to gently clean a variety of surfaces, ranging from makeup removal from faces to tar stain removal from leather.

 Pet care

 Petroleum jelly is used to moisturize the paws of dogs.
 It is a common ingredient in hairball remedies for domestic cats.

+Sports

+Some goalkeepers in association football put petroleum jelly on their gloves to make them stickier.

 Health

-A study published in 2017 found at most 1% Mineral Oil Aromatic Hydrocarbons (MOAH) in petroleum jelly, and less than 1% in petroleum jelly-based beauty products.
+Petroleum jelly contains mineral oil aromatic hydrocarbons (MOAH).
+Many MOAH, mainly polycyclic aromatic hydrocarbons (PAH), are considered carcinogenic.
+The content of both MOAH and PAH in petroleum jelly products varies.
+The EU limits PAH content in cosmetics to 0.005%.
+The risks of PAH exposure through cosmetics have not been comprehensively studied, but food products with low levels (<3%) are not considered carcinogenic (by the EU).

-The European Food Safety Authority sees MOAH and polyaromatics as possibly carcinogenic.
+A 2012 scientific opinion by the European Food Safety Authority stated that mineral oil aromatic hydrocarbons (MOAH) and polyaromatics were potentially carcinogenic and may present a health risk.

-Earlier in 2015, German consumer watchdog Stiftung Warentest analyzed cosmetics containing mineral oils.
-It found high concentrations of Mineral Oil Aromatic Hydrocarbons (MOAH) and even polyaromatics in products containing mineral oils.
+In 2015, German consumer watchdog Stiftung Warentest analyzed cosmetics containing mineral oils, finding significant concentrations of MOAH and polyaromatics in products containing mineral oils.
 Vaseline products contained the most MOAH of all tested cosmetics (up to 9%).
-Based on the 2015 results, Stiftung Warentest warns not to use Vaseline or any product that is based on mineral oils for lip care.
+Based on the 2015 results, Stiftung Warentest warned consumers not to use Vaseline or any product that is based on mineral oils for lip care.

+A study published in 2017 found levels of MOAH levels to be up to 1% in petroleum jelly and likewise to be less than 1% in petroleum jelly-based beauty products.